Donders-Institute/hpc-wiki-v2/docs/cluster_howto/genai/ollama.rst

 Ollama
 ******

-`Ollama <https://ollama.com>`__ is an open-source platform for running the large-language models built upon `Llama <https://llama.com>`__.
-It offers an opportunity to run an AI engine on-premises to avoid potential concerns on data security and privacy.
+`Ollama <https://ollama.com>`__ is an open-source GenAI engine for running the large-language models built upon `Llama <https://llama.com>`__.
+It offers an opportunity to run GenAI engine on-premises to avoid data security and privacy concerns with Cloud-based engines.

-This guide will show you how to run a ollama server on the HPC cluster serving the `codellama <https://ai.meta.com/blog/code-llama-large-language-model-coding/>`__ model, and use it as a coding assisstent.
+This guide will show you how to run an ollama server on the HPC cluster serving the `codellama <https://ai.meta.com/blog/code-llama-large-language-model-coding/>`__ model, and use it as a coding assisstent.

 Running Ollama server with a slurm job
 ======================================